When the diving mask becomes a breathing mask - Bandera County Courier

 When the diving mask becomes a breathing mask

-For days now, the 3D printers have been running at full speed in so-called maker spaces, such as the xHain in Berlin-Friedrichshain or the understanding station in Fürstenberg in Brandenburg.
-You are about to produce 2000 face shields for hospital staff.
+For days now, the 3D printers have been running at full speed in so-called maker spaces such as the xHain in Berlin-Friedrichshain or the understanding station in Fürstenberg in Brandenburg.
+You are about to produce 2000 facial shields for hospital staff.
 A holder for thick, transparent PET film is made on the 3D printer, the shield can then be put on and protects the entire face.

 Platforms want 3D – Network printers and clinics

 There are similar projects in many other places.
 In order to better coordinate the activities of the 3D printing activists and connect them to hospitals, a team from Lübeck is working on a networking platform.
 The project, called Print4Life, was created as part of the German government's WirvsVirus hackathon.
-It is one of the 20 projects that were selected and are now being funded.
+It is one of the 20 projects that were selected and are now funded further.

 Siemens recently opened its 3D printing network.
 Above all, industrial companies can offer their printing capacities via the platform, for example to manufacture spare parts for medical devices that are currently not available.
 Since then, more than 70 new providers have been added, says a spokesman.
 The Fraunhofer Institute for Reliability and Microintegration (IZM) is also working on a similar project.
 “Hopefully there will be an exchange between the platforms,” says Stefan Kamlage, board member of the 3D Printing Association.